 See the below screenshot of an Agenda Items page.
 As you can see, there are three agenda items present.
 The first has a drafted proposal.
 The second one has no proposal yet.
 The third one has a proposal that was sent out to other users, one of whom asked that it be brought to a meeting.

 Any or all of these can be brought to a Governance meeting, as you desire.
 Alternatively, they can stay in your Agenda Items page until you're ready to act on them.

-During the next governance meeting of the appropriate circle, you can click the "Choose agenda item" link under the Agenda text box.
+During the next governance meeting of the appropriate circle, you can click the "Import Tensions" button under the Agenda items text box.

 The agenda items and the associated proposals will then be automatically loaded into the meeting, ready for the next steps in the governance process: